IBM-Cloud/ibm-cloud-sdk-ruby/gems/ibm_cloud_iam/docs/TokenOperationsApi.md

 > TokenResponse get_token_iam_authz(grant_type, access_token, desired_iam_id)

-Create an IAM access token based on an authorization policy.
+Create an IAM access token based on an authorization policy

 Creates a non-opaque access token, if an appropriate authorization policy is in place.
 This kind of IAM access token is typically used for access between services.